AlexTrew/recipe-machine-2/README.md

 This repo consists of:

-- a touch screen file browser for running on touchscreen systems with low power and scarce resources
+- a file browser for running on touchscreen systems with low power and scarce resources
 - a splash screen to be displayed when the machine falls asleep and boots up

 Will be added in future: